Toyota Celica: First generation (A20, A30; 1970)

 Displayed at the October 1970 Tokyo Motor Show together with the Toyota Carina and marketed from December of the same year, the Celica was a two-door hardtop coupé that emphasized styling and driving enjoyment.
 Based on a platform shared with the Carina sedan which is one size above the Toyota Corolla, and a shared size with the Toyota Corona, according to Automobile Magazine, the Celica was based on the Corona platform.

 This car was aimed at the North American market and was Toyota's response to the 1964½ Ford Mustang (Pony car) which also was based on the standard sedan with stylized 2+2 bodywork.

 In Japan where different dealer chains handle different models the Celica was exclusive to Toyota Corolla Store Japanese dealerships.
-The Celica filled a market position previously held by the 1965–1969 Toyota Sports 800, when Toyota Corolla Store locations were previously known as Toyota Public Store then renamed in 1966 as Toyota Corolla Store.
+The Celica filled a market position previously held by the 1965–1969 Toyota Sports 800, when Toyota Corolla Store locations were previously known as Toyota Publica Store then renamed in 1966 as Toyota Corolla Store.

 The initial trim levels offered were ET (1.4L 4-speed), LT, ST (1.6L 4-speed, 5-speed manual, or 3-speed automatic) and GT (1.6L 5-speed) with GTV added in 1972.
 For export markets the Celica was available in three different trim levels; the LT, ST and GT.

 At its introduction the Celica was only available as a pillarless hardtop notchback coupé, adopting "coke bottle styling".
 The prototype SV-1 Liftback was shown as a concept car at the 1971 Tokyo Motor Show and with slight modifications, the Celica Liftback (LB) was officially launched for the Japanese market in April 1973 as the 2-liter RA25 (18R engine family) and the 1.6-liter TA27 (2T engine family).
 Model grades were 1600 ST, 1600 GT, 2000 ST, and 2000 GT.

 The Liftback model was then exported to many Asian countries and Europe in RHD form as the RA28 or TA28 with either a 18R 2.0-liter or 1.6-liter 2T-B engine.
 After the October 1975 facelift it was available in both RHD and LHD forms in other markets.
 The RV-1 "concept" wagon was also shown at the 1971 Tokyo Motor Show but it did not reach production.